 The strategy employed by the Israelites against the tribe of

-Ai, following Jericho.
-The Israelites deployed three forces, according Judges 20:33-34.
+Ai - following Jericho.
+The Israelites deployed three forces, according to Judges 20:33-34.
 One force was stationed at Baal-tamar, and it seems another force was positioned at Maareh-geba.

 Benjamites, then turn and feign retreat.
-At which point, hopefully the
+Hopefully the

 Benjamites would pursue, being overconfident from their previous two

 slaughters.
 As they pursued the fleeing force the rear would be

 exposed, at which point the two Israelite forces left behind would fall upon the